osi1880vr/prompt_quill/README.md

 _High-quality digital art, ultra-detailed, professional, clear, high contrast, high saturation, vivid deep blacks, crystal clear, ((rocket man in space)), wearing a full helmet and leather jacket, leather gloves, standing in front of an advanced high-tech space rocket, surrounded by the vastness of outer space, with intense, vibrant colors, colorful, dark, modern art style, the rocket illuminated by the cosmic light, the rocketman standing solo against the cosmic backdrop, bokeh effect creating a blurry background, photography-style composition, on eye level, masterpiece._

+Looking at this prompt, keep in mind that you got full control about the prompt style by editing the history in the character tab.

 # Robust prompts even with no negative prompt
 Here you see images comparing a regular, hand made prompt versus a prompt made by Prompt Quill.